 models and the prices were beyond reason, but have come down a lot.

 housing of the film is based on the 100 model, an entirely metal body

 without the battery compartment.
 These are the main features of the

-original 195 camera:
+original 195 and 180 cameras:

-- Lens: 114mm, f/3.8 4-element Tominon - Shutter: Seikosha leaf shutter, 1 - 1/500 sec - Flash: M and X sync. - Built-in self-timer ("V" setting on flash sync lever) - Manual exposure. (either by conventional shutter/aperture settings, or by the EV system) - Separate-window range/viewfinder assembly (like Model 100). - Built-in mechanical development timer.
+- Lens: 114mm, f/3.8 4-element Tominon, f/4.5 for the 180 - Shutter: Seikosha leaf shutter, 1 - 1/500 sec - Flash: M and X sync. - Built-in self-timer ("V" setting on flash sync lever) - Manual exposure. (either by conventional shutter/aperture settings, or by the EV system) - Separate-window range/viewfinder assembly (like Model 100), single window for the 180 - Built-in mechanical development timer, none for the 180.

 195 is a Special Edition, built by Polaroid for a reknown American

 features of all the cameras.
 It has been used quite a lot.
 I bought it